Zhangbeibei1991/KG-BCRE/readme.md

 python umlsgraph-step-3.py -task_name task_name

-Note: this graph including the Token, CUI, and STY nodes.
+Note: This graph including the Token, CUI, and STY nodes.
 This fact means that the number of nodes is greater than the number of tokens, which is very different with the traditional dependency knowledge

 ### 2.4/5 Generating Triplets of Knowledge and Train Graph Embeddings of CUIs and STYs